 Este reporte incluye información importante sobre el agua para tomar.
-Para asistencia en español, favor de llamar al telefono (903)662-5116

-CITY OF LONE OAK is a Purchased Surface Water System Information about Source Water Assessments
+CITY OF LONE OAK is a Purchased Surface Water System.

+Information about Source Water Assessments

 A Source Water Susceptibility Assessment for your drinking water source(s) is currently being updated by the Texas Commission on Environmental Quality.
 This information describes the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
 The information contained in the assessment allows us to focus source water protection strategies.